IIIF/api/source/api/image/2.0/index.md

 This document is intended for architects and developers building applications that share and consume digital images, particularly from cultural heritage institutions, museums, libraries and archives.
 Target applications include:

-  * Digital image repositories and distributed content networks
+  * Digital image repositories and distributed content networks.
   * Image focused web applications, such as pan/zoom viewers, book-readers, etc.
-  * Client applications using image content for analysis or comparison
+  * Client applications using image content for analysis or comparison.

 This specification concerns the use of the images by a client, but not management of the images by the server.
 It covers how to respond to the requests given in a particular URI syntax, but does not cover methods of implementation such as rotation algorithms, transcoding, color management, compression, or how to respond to URIs that do not conform to the specified syntax.
 This allows flexibility for implementation in domains with particular constraints or specific community practices, while supporting interoperability in the general case.